.jpg)

 As with other actresses foreign to the U.S. market (most notably, her contemporaries Greer Garson and Ingrid Bergman), Kerr quickly found that her past successes were a precursor to the sort of ‘branding’ formula that Hollywood studios applied to new contract players.
 Kerr found herself being typecast as a demure shrinking violet.

-“I came over here (to Hollywood) to act” Kerr later pondered, “…but it turned out all I had to do was to be high-minded, long suffering, white-gloved and decorative.”
+“I came over here (to Hollywood) to act” Kerr later

 The irony is that while Kerr fought to alter her public persona in films by campaigning for more weighty and racy parts, in private life the actress was every bit the shy and reserved woman everyone expected her to be on the screen.
 She married Anthony Bartley on November 28, 1945 and effortlessly essayed into the role of a doting mother and domestic – content to let both her career and popularity slide while reveling in the birth of two daughters; Melanie Jane and Francesca Ann.